-This is not a surprise, after Bethesda and its parent company, ZeniMax, was acquired by Microsoft in September 2020.
+This is not a surprise, after Bethesda and its parent company, ZeniMax, were acquired by Microsoft in September 2020.

-Prior to E3 in a Bloomberg interview, Phil Spencer, the head of Xbox, said that the company would honor the contracts already in place for games like Deathloop and GhostWire Tokyo.
+In a Bloomberg interview in 2020, Phil Spencer, the head of Xbox, said that the company would honor the contracts already in place for games like Deathloop and GhostWire Tokyo.
 Moving forward, though, Bethesda’s new releases would be exclusive to Xbox hardware and systems that support Xbox Game Pass.